Abdulrahman-Alfrihidi/Abdulrahman-Alfrihidi/README.md

 ## Hi there 👋
 I'm a Computer Science student at KAU.
-Experienced in AI and data analyst.
+A bit of AI and data analysis.
 I work with KAUST Academy AI specialization, Teaching Assistance role.
 Also I love searching in AI topics a lot, specially in computer vision.
 I look forward to learn in new experiences.